 You’ll often find suits with both “formal” and “casual” features.
 But this list of features should help you differentiate between more formal-looking suits and more casual-looking suits.

 Suede Vs Leather Loafers And Suits

-Suede loafers are better suited to casual suits, while full grain leather loafers can be worn with either casual or formal suits.
+Suede loafers are better suited to casual suits, while full-grain leather loafers can be worn with both casual or formal suits.

 The finish of suede will always be considered more casual.
 It’s more rugged, rough, and napped.

 It doesn’t have the sheen of other grades of leather and because of that, it works great in casual or smart-casual outfits.

 When you feel as though you need to dress up a little, go for leather instead.